 *** Reuters Jan 2020

 The information in this media statement is general information only and does not take into account the objectives, financial situation or needs of any particular person.
 An investment in Packhorse Pastoral Company (Australia) Pty Ltd (Company) is subject to risk and is restricted to sophisticated investors.
+Applications to invest in the Company must be made on an application form attached to or accompanying the information memorandum for the offer.
 Investment decisions should not be made upon the basis of past performance achieved by Packhorse.
 Past performance is not a reliable indicator of future performance.
 No person, company or entity makes any promise or representation or gives any guarantee as to the performance or success of the Company, the repayment of capital or any particular rate of income or capital return.
 To the extent permitted by law, the Company and its associates, and any of their directors, officers, employees, representatives and advisers are released from any liability (including, without limitation, in respect of direct, indirect or consequential loss or damage arising by negligence or default) in relation to any anything contained in, or omitted from, this document.